sensationTI/FLIR_IR_Expansion/README.md

 * All frames are 24-bit color images.

 Images are taken from a recording session, so similar frames do exist.
 Omit them at your own demand.

+# Update 2022/Feb/22 New driving data and annotation have been added!